QuliyevImran/database/README.md

-a database project made on python programming language
+# A first-level heading a database project made on python programming language